Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 The RunMouseOver() Function Call.

-When the user moves the mouse over a Text Box (say Textbox name A1) for the first time the Mouse Move Event executes and calls the txt_MouseMove() Event Procedure in the ClsTxt Object instance, for that Text Box, in the Collection Object item.
-In this procedure, TextBox's MouseMove Event Property is modified and inserted with the =RunMouseOver("A1") Function with the Text Box name A1 as Parameter.
+When the user moves the mouse over a Text Box (say Textbox name A1) for the first time, the Mouse Move Event executes and calls the txt_MouseMove() Event Procedure in the ClsTxt Object instance for that Text Box, in the Collection Object item.
+In this procedure, the TextBox's MouseMove Event Property is modified and set to the =RunMouseOver("A1") Function, with the Text Box name A1 as a parameter.

 Option Explicit